Design Basics: Developing a Theme

-A place designed to be soothing is probably not going to be well served by a theme like neon jungle.
-You should also avoid having a theme that’s too narrow; having your child’s bedroom look exactly like Andy’s Room from Toy Story may seem novel at first, but like most novelty items the appeal will wear down overtime.
+A place designed to be soothing is probably not going to be well served by a theme like a neon jungle.
+You should also avoid having a theme that’s too narrow; having your child’s bedroom look exactly like Andy’s Room from Toy Story may seem novel at first, but like most novelty items the appeal will wear down over time.

 Your theme should be encompassed in a short phrase.
-Cozy temperate woodland or comfortable beach at midday could all be used to bring different colours, shapes and items into the room.
+Cozy temperate woodland or comfortable beach at midday could all be used to bring different colors, shapes, and items into the room.